Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 3. Launch this project, it will open the L_LiveLinkAugmentaDemo_AugmentaManager level by default.

+4. Set up an Augmenta input either :
-4.a.
-Using the [Augmenta Simulator](https://github.com/Augmenta-tech/Augmenta-Simulator/releases) : Start the Augmenta Simulator and set its output ip address to your computer ip address (127.0.0.1 if you are running the simulator and Unreal on the same computer).
+    1. Using the [Augmenta Simulator](https://github.com/Augmenta-tech/Augmenta-Simulator/releases) : Start the Augmenta Simulator and set its output ip address to your computer ip address (127.0.0.1 if you are running the simulator and Unreal on the same computer).
 Set the output port to 12000 (this is the default value).

-4.b.
-Using Augmenta Fusion : Add an output in Fusion with the ip address set to your computer ip address (127.0.0.1 if you are running Fusion and Unreal on the same computer).
+    2. Using Augmenta Fusion : Add an output in Fusion with the ip address set to your computer ip address (127.0.0.1 if you are running Fusion and Unreal on the same computer).
 Set the output port to 12000 (this is the default value).

 5. Play the level in Unreal, you should see the Augmenta scene and objects from the simulator or Fusion appear in the scene after a few seconds.